 Tackling Payday Poverty

 Wagestream, put simply, allows employees to withdraw a percentage of the wages that they’ve already earned during that month, at any point.
-This means that employees don’t have to wait 28 days to see their hard-earned cash – they can get payed whenever they request it via Wagestream’s simple to use App.
+This means that employees don’t have to wait 28 days to see their hard-earned cash – they can get paid whenever they request it via Wagestream’s simple to use App.
 This is beneficial for low-income families that get an unexpected cash crisis but don’t have the savings to cover it.
-Examples could be an insurance pay-out, appliance replacement or an end of month birthday Party.
+Examples could be an insurance pay-out, appliance replacement or an end of month birthday party.
 For the flat fee of £1.75 a go, Wagestream allows them to get early access to some of their wages.

 Payday loans, credit card use, and overdraft interests can be easier to avoid thanks to this social FinTech startup.
 As a result, workers say that they have a lower level of financial stress and appreciate the flexibility of access to their wages.
 Furthermore, the app also teaches financial literacy to the employees so that they can learn how to spend and save their wages more effectively.
 This leads to an overall better financial health, which in turn helps to eradicate those ‘Poverty Premiums’ and unfair interest rates.

 Wagestream boasts of a 20% productivity increase by the employees who use their service.
-Workers opt for more overtime and can withdraw this extra pay straight after their shift, meaning they can enjoy the fruits of their labour in real-time.
+Workers opt for more overtime and can withdraw this extra pay straight after their shift, meaning they can enjoy the fruits of their labor in real-time.
 Furthermore, the extra control over their wages and flexibility means that employee retention and even job applications have seen a large increase in companies that offer Wagestream’s service.

 The Future of Social FinTech Startup investments